Pitt-Hopkins syndrome (PTHS) is caused by changes in the TCF4 gene on chromosome 18.

-Children with PTHS have a mutation in one copy their tcf4 gene so that it no longer codes for a TCF4 protein.
+Children with PTHS have a change in one copy their tcf4 gene so that it no longer codes for a TCF4 protein.
 The brain cannot develop properly without both working copies of tcf4

-In most cases, there is no family history of PTHS and the child is the first person in the family to have the tcf4 mutation.
-Doctors call this a ‘de novo’ mutation.
-De novo mutations usually arise in the mother’s egg, the father’s sperm or very early in the child’s embryonic development.
+In most cases, there is no family history of PTHS and the child is the first person in the family to have the change in the TCF4 gene.
+Doctors call this a ‘de novo’ variation.
+De novo variations usually arise in the mother’s egg, the father’s sperm or very early in the child’s embryonic development.
 This means that the chance of having another child with PTHS is low.

-So far, there have only been two families reported in literature that have had more than one child with PTHS.
-This probably happened because one parent had the mutation in several egg or sperm cells.
-This is called mosaicism and the chances of this happening are thought to be less than 1%.
+More than one child with PTHS in a family has been reported in 4 instances of published cases.
+This probably happened because one parent had the change in several egg or sperm cells.
+This is called mosaicism and the chances of this happening are thought to be about 2%.

 If you have a child with PTHS and are having another baby, you can ask for genetic testing while you are pregnant to see if your new baby has PTHS.
 The lab will check your new baby’s DNA for the same mutation that your child with PTHS has.